grafana/github-datasource/docs/sources/setup/installation.md

 weight: 101
 ---

-# Install the GitHub data source plugin
+# Install the GitHub data source plugin for Grafana

-There are multiple ways to install this plugin into your Grafana instance
+You can any of the following sets of steps to install the GitHub data source plugin for Grafana.

 ## Install from plugin catalog

-1. Login to Grafana Web UI as **Server Admin**.
+1. Sign in to Grafana as a server administrator.
 1. Click **Administration** > **Plugins and data** > **Plugins** in the side navigation menu to view all plugins.
 1. Type **GitHub** in the Search box.
 1. Click the **All** in the **State** filter option.
 1. Click the plugin’s logo.
-1. Click Install.
+1. Click **Install**.

 Find more information about the [plugin catalog](https://grafana.com/docs/grafana/latest/administration/plugin-management/#plugin-catalog).